 In 2019 I joined SignalFx, later acquired by Splunk and researched resilience engineering and it’s precursors to inform the design of products, organizations, and tooling.
-In 2021 I joined Jeli to work on incident analysis so that organizations can more easily learn from their work.
+In 2021 I joined Jeli, later acquired by PagerDuty, to work on incident analysis so that organizations can more easily learn from their work.

 - A 3 part series on automation:

 - Contributor to Jeli’s Incident Analysis 101 series in Putting It All Together.

 - I wrote How to turn an engineering incident into an opportunity for LeadDev.

 - Explained micro-learning opportunities for practical, daily improvement.

 At RubyConf 2021 I spoke about finding inspiration for resilience in other industries and settings.

 - In November of 2021 I spoke with Software Misadventures about failure and success in software engineering.